nyu-software-engineering/containerized-app-exercise/instructions.md

 - blockers: none
 ```

+Blocking problems that the team cannot solve internall must be brought to the attention of the admins/managers immediately.

 ### Individual contributions

 All team members must have visibly contributed to the code using their own git & GitHub accounts in order to claim that they contributed to the project.